Teaching It Forward

 Along the way, she came to recognize the value of teachers and how influential they can be.
 Both her parents were teachers, and, as she encountered their former students, “I got to see the impact you can have, and how you can make a positive difference in so many people’s lives.”

 An associate professor of chemistry and biochemistry at Elmhurst for the past seven years, Munro-Leighton teaches students at every level and in a range of majors, including chemistry, biology, kinesiology and nursing.
-In 2013-2014, she received the Elmhurst College President’s Award for Excellence in Teaching, an award given based on student nominations.
+In 2013-2014, she received the Elmhurst University President’s Award for Excellence in Teaching, an award given based on student nominations.

 In the Classroom